Steel Cut Oats Nutritional ValueBy: Bob's Red Mill | March 3 2018

 Quick Cooking Oats

 The next step up on the health ladder is "quick cooking" oats.
 These oats have been rolled thin and cut into small pieces.
 This is so they will cook faster while still retaining most of their nutritional value.
-These oats are often used to make oatmeal as well, and can also become somewhat mushy in texture if cooked too long.
+Quick oats are often used to make oatmeal as well, and can also become somewhat mushy in texture if cooked too long.

 Rolled oats, sometimes referred to as “old-fashioned” rolled oats, are oats that have been harvested, steamed, and flattened between rollers.
 Rolled oats are the same oats that are used to make quick cooking oats, and they are also great for use in cooking and baking or adding to things like yogurt and smoothies.

 You can prepare them with water or milk, and the resulting texture is soft and creamy.
-Rolled oats tend to keep their rounded shape and are frequently used in everything from cookies to granola bars, cereals, and breakfast bowls.
+Rolled oats tend to keep their rounded shape and are frequently used in everything from cookies to nutrition bars, cereals, and breakfast bowls.

 Steel Cut Oats